Anon-Planet/thgtoa/docs/guide/index.md

 **Disclaimer: this whole paragraph is about your public-facing Internet IP and not your local network IP.**

 Your IP address[^26] is the most known and obvious way you can be tracked.
 That IP is the IP you are using at the source.
 This is where you connect to the internet.
-That IP is usually provided by your ISP (Internet Service Provider) (xDSL, Mobile, Cable, Fiber, Cafe, Bar, Friend, Neighbor).
+That IP is usually provided by your ISP (xDSL, Mobile, Cable, Fiber, Cafe, Bar, Friend, Neighbor).
 Most countries have data retention regulations[^27] that mandate keeping logs of who is using what IP at a certain time/date for up to several years or indefinitely.
 Your ISP can tell a third party that you were using a specific IP at a specific date and time, years after the fact.
 If that IP (the original one) leaks at any point for any reason, it can be used to track down you directly.
 In many countries, you will not be able to have internet access without providing some form of identification to the provider (address, ID, real name, e-mail ...).

 Needless to say, that most platforms (such as social networks) will also keep (sometimes indefinitely) the IP addresses you used to sign-up and sign into their services.